Rudxain/uBO-rules/README.md

 > 	- Not persistent, unless added to the desktop shortcut: This can be done on Windows (Properties -> Shortcut -> Target) and any system that supports the [FD spec](https://specifications.freedesktop.org/desktop-entry-spec/latest/exec-variables.html)

 ### User
 Any human user, usually my family or friends.
-They shouldn't be using "Hard-Mode", because literally any site they visit could break, and that's an inconvenience.
+They shouldn't be using "Medium-Mode", because literally any site they visit could break, and that's an inconvenience.

 Most rules are "just-in-case", for the sake of future-proofing, and lack of information about the behavior of sites.